clice-project/clice/README.md

 clice is a new language server for c/c++.
 It is still in the early stages of development, so just wait for a few months.

+Current progress is recorded in issues, feel free to share your ideas and suggestions!

 # Why write a new language server?